Curvature inequalities and rigidity for constant mean curvature and spacetime constant mean curvature surfaces: Constant mean curvature surfaces in Riemannian manifolds with scalar curvature bounds

 Let $r:=\sqrt{|\Sigma|/(4\pi)}$ be its area radius, so $\mathrm{Sc}^{\Sigma}=2/r^2$.
 By Theorem \ref{rigidityBYhyper}, $\Sigma$ admits a convex isometric embedding into $\mathbb H^3_{\Lambda/3}$ with mean curvature $H_0$.
 Since the induced metric is round, the image is a geodesic sphere in $\mathbb H^3_{\Lambda/3}$, and its mean curvature satisfies

 Using the equality assumption, the right-hand side equals $H^2$; since $H,H_0>0$ we obtain $H_0=H$.
 Therefore $\int_\Sigma (H_0-H)\,d\mu=0$, and Shi-Tam rigidity (Theorem \ref{rigidityBYhyper}) implies that $\Omega$ is isometric to a domain in $\mathbb H^3_{\Lambda/3}$.
-Because $\Sigma$ is round and $H$ is constant, this domain is a geodesic ball. \end{proof} \begin{remark} In related work \cite{diaz2025rigidity}, the author obtained analogous rigidity results for \emph{area-constrained Willmore surfaces}, that is, surfaces satisfying the equation
+Because $\Sigma$ is round and $H$ is constant, this domain is a geodesic ball. \end{proof} \begin{remark} In the rigidity statements above we have assumed, for simplicity, that the distinguished surface $\Sigma$ is the whole boundary of the compact region $\Omega$.
+The same rigidity conclusions remain valid if $\Sigma$ is only one connected component of $\partial\Omega$, provided the remaining boundary components have positive mean curvature and satisfy the embeddability hypotheses required by the corresponding boundary rigidity theorem in Appendix~\ref{appendix}.
+In the two-dimensional Euclidean case, this embeddability is guaranteed by positive Gaussian curvature.
+Under these assumptions, the relevant boundary rigidity theorem implies that equality can occur only if $\partial\Omega$ is connected. \end{remark} Finally, one may also consider the positively curved model geometry.
+Let $\mathbb{S}^n(r)$ denote the round $n$–sphere of radius $r$, and